 The film industry is a wide-ranging and ever-evolving field that includes many different facets.
-The top 10 film industries in the world are highly focussed on excellent production, distribution and exhibition.
+The top 10 film industries in the world are highly focused on excellent production, distribution, and exhibition.
 Industries encompass a wide range of activities.
 In recent years, the industry has undergone several changes thanks to advances in technology and shifts in the economic landscape.
 As a result, the film industry is now worth billions of dollars and continues to grow each year.

-The industry is responsible for the production, distribution and exhibition of films.
-It includes film production companies, film studios, cinematography, animation, screenwriting, pre-production, post-production, film festivals, distribution, and actors.
+The industry is responsible for the production, distribution, and exhibition of films.
+It includes film production companies, film studios, cinematography, animation, screenwriting, pre-production, post production, film festivals, distribution, and actors.
 The industry has evolved over time due to advances in technology and changes in the economic landscape.

 In 2019, the global box office was worth $42.2 billion.
 This figure includes revenue from both theatrical releases and home entertainment.
 The film industry was worth a total of $136 billion in 2018 when all forms of revenue are considered.
 This growth is largely due to the increasing popularity of streaming services such as Netflix and Amazon Prime, which have made movies more accessible than ever before.